MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/frexp.md

 C++ allows overloading, so you can call overloads of **frexp**.
 In a C program, **frexp** always takes a **`double`** and an **`int`** pointer and returns a **`double`**.

+If you use the \<tgmath.h> `frexp()` macro, the type of the argument determines which version of the function is selected.See [Type-generic math](../../c-runtime-library/tgmath.md) for details.

 By default, this function's global state is scoped to the application.
 To change this, see [Global state in the CRT](../global-state.md).

 ## Requirements